CALL OR TEXT:

 Never ignore changes to your home’s foundation and if you see any, contact a professional right away.
 Foundation repairs can be costly and will cost more if you wait.

-Signs of Concrete Spalling in a Foundation Wall
+Signs Of Concrete Spalling In A Foundation Wall

 Signs of concrete spalling include concrete that’s flaking, crumbling, chipping, etc. When spalling happens the coarse, pebble aggregate may also be exposed.

-How to Fix Spalling Concrete?
+How To Fix Spalling Concrete?

 Repairing spalling concrete involves cleaning the area to remove any loose concrete and then applying a chosen repair material.
 After the material has cured, the area can be coated with a waterproofing sealer or paint to prevent further spalling.